Warming the Womb After Birth, Loss or Menstruation: Traditional Healing Practices from TCM, Ayurveda & Mayan Medicine

-In various traditional medicine systems, the concept of warming the womb is a fundamental practice for maintaining and enhancing women's health.
+In various traditional medicine systems, the concept of warming the womb after birth, miscarriage, or menstruation is a fundamental practice for maintaining and enhancing women's health.
 From Chinese Medicine to Ayurveda and even the Mayan culture, the idea of keeping the womb warm is steeped in history, tradition, and practical wisdom.
-Let's dive into the fascinating world of womb warming, its importance, and how you can incorporate these ancient practices into your daily life.
+Whether you're in postpartum recovery, navigating loss, or tending to your menstrual health, these ancient practices offer deeply nourishing support.

 Why Warmth Matters